 In the year 2000, after 40 years at our location on Minnesota Avenue, we relocated to our current facility at 5445 Parallel Parkway in Kansas City, KS.
 Our building is 10,000 square feet and located on ten acres.
 The move allowed us to expand our services at the time.
-Fifteen years later, we find ourselves needing to expand even more to allow us to increase the services we provide and accommodate our growing need in the community.
+Sixteen years later, we find ourselves needing to expand even more to allow us to increase the services we provide and accommodate our growing need in the community.